scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

   enabling others to reproduce results without difficulty

-Both teachnical and practical reproducibility depend upon the software and technology available to researchers at any moment in time.
+Both technical and practical reproducibility depend upon the software and technology available to researchers at any moment in time.
 With the growth in open source tools for data analysis, as well as the “data heavy” approach many fields are adopting, these problems become more complex yet more tractable